neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 }
 ```

-Other comparison operators will be in the handout.
+More comparison operators will be in the handout.

+> This is a good place to ask for questions or take a quick 1 min break.

 ### The ternary operator